llaniewski/mkdocs-base/docs/tutorials/particles/particles-in-pipe.md

 		</RemoteForceInterface>
 ```

+We deleted the now the gravity force acting on the particles, and rely only
+on the force applied to the fluid flow.

 ### Running TCLB and ESYS

 Our simulation is set up to be executed in a Spawning approach.
 This means
 that we will run TCLB, and TCLB will dynamically spawn ESYS-Particle code.